brainandforce/CliffordNumbers.jl/CONTRIBUTING.md

   * All operators (such as `∧`) should be defined with their operator symbol and use aliases for verbose names (in this case, `wedge`).
 Any operators defined in this package must have a verbose name that uses ASCII characters.
+  * Unless a method is used purely for its side effects and returns `nothing` (such as `show`), all method definitions must contain explicit `return` statements.

 ## Interoperability